 - Speak in the present tense.
 This method of storytelling keeps the listener interested and creates a real sense of immediacy that is critical to keeping the jury's attention

-- Juries expect a high tech presentation in 2015 and you should give it to them.
+- Juries expect a high tech presentation in 2017.
+You should give it to them.
 But use technology to show them the evidence.
 Show them the evidence you plan to use: deposition testimony, medical records, documents, etc. Don't use PowerPoint and just give them an outline.

 - That said, please don't overuse the phrase "the evidence will show."
 In fact, don't overuse any phrase.